Embrace Grenache 2015

 Embrace can be served with milder curries like a rogan josh but not Indian curries.
 Good paired with sausage or flank steak and mashed potatoes, shepherd's pie and steak and kidney pie while its absence of tough tannins makes it an accommodating match for simple cheeses.

 Grenache, its like Pinot with a little touch of spice.
-Soft, full-bodied and easy-drinking, Embrace shows aromas of soft cotton-candy notes of spun sugar supported by light earthy hints of sweet kumquat peel.
+Soft, full-bodied and easy-drinking, Embrace shows aromas of raspberry and strawberry supported by light earthy hints of white pepper.

-In the mouth, a hint of the sweet-sour toffee-apple and nice cranberry fruit with subtle light leather and a persuasive, lightly textured tannin finish.
+In the mouth, a hint of the nice cranberry fruit with subtle light pepper and a persuasive, lightly textured tannin finish.

 The spice and cranberry character makes it pleasing and lightly structured with a mouth feel that calls for more.
 A very nice red wine for summer with pork loin or chicken breast flavored with fruit garnishes, jams or flavored mustard.